Geography of Chile: Far North

-The Near North
+Near North

 The near north (Norte Chico) extends from the Copiapó River to about 32° south latitude, or just north of Santiago.
 It is a semiarid region whose central area receives an average of about 25 mm of rain during each of the four winter months, with trace amounts the rest of the year.
 The near north is also subject to droughts.
 The temperatures are moderate, with an average of 18.5 C during the summer and about 12 C during the winter at sea level.
-The winter rains and the melting of the snow that accumulates on the Andes produce rivers whose flow varies with the seasons, but which carry water year-round.
+The winter rains and the melting of the snow that accumulates on the Andes produce rivers whose flow varies with the seasons, but carry water year-round.
 Their deep Transverse Valleys provide broad areas for cattle raising and, most important, fruit growing, an activity that has developed greatly since the mid-1970s.
 Nearly all Chilean pisco is produced in the near north.

 As in the far north, the coastal areas of the near north have a distinct microclimate.
 In those sections where the airborne moisture of the sea is trapped by high bluffs overlooking the ocean, temperate rain forests develop as the vegetation precipitates the vapor in the form of a misty rain.
-Because the river valleys provide breaks in the coastal elevations, maritime moisture can penetrate inland and further decrease the generally arid climate in those valleys.
+Because the river valleys provide breaks in the coastal elevations, maritime moisture can penetrate inland and further moderate the generally arid climate in those valleys.
 The higher elevations in the interior sections are covered with shrubs and cacti of various kinds.

 Central Chile

 Central Chile (Chile Central), home to a majority of the population, includes the three largest metropolitan areas—Santiago, Valparaíso, and Concepción.
 It extends from about 32° south latitude to about 37° south latitude.
 The climate is of the temperate Mediterranean type, with the amount of rainfall increasing considerably and progressively from north to south.
 In the Santiago area, the average monthly temperatures are about 19.5 C in the summer months of January and February and 7.5 C in the winter months of June and July; the average monthly precipitation is no more than a trace in January and February and 69.7 mm in June and July.
-In Concepción, by contrast, the average monthly temperatures are somewhat lower in the summer at 17.6 C but higher in the winter at 9.3 C, and the amount of rain is much greater: in the summer, Concepción receives an average of 0.8 inch (20 millimeters) of rain per month; in June and July, the city is pounded by an average of 10 inches (253 mm.) per month.
+In Concepción, by contrast, the average monthly temperatures are somewhat lower in the summer at 17.6 C but higher in the winter at 9.3 C, and the amount of rain is much greater: in the summer, Concepción receives an average of 0.8 inches (20 mm) of rain per month; in June and July, the city is pounded by an average of 10 inches (253 mm.) per month.
 The numerous rivers greatly increase their flow as a result of the winter rains and the spring melting of the Andean snows, and they contract considerably in the summer.
 The combination of abundant snow in the Andes and relatively moderate winter temperatures creates excellent conditions for Alpine skiing.